math-practice/valence-identity/README.md

 ![18 Moons Configuration](https://placehold.co/1920x1080)

 Each moon is drawn on the same diameter circular path, 20 degrees apart from each other.
-Each moon's diameter is 6.25% of the primary diamter.
+Each moon's diameter is 6.25% of the primary diameter.

 ### d.
 The Diagram